We are now in the “Interest Media” era (no longer the Social Media era)

 Brands that embrace interest-driven content, however, can tap into vast new audiences they could never reach before.

-This isn’t just a trend.
+This interest media isn’t just a trend.
 It’s a fundamental reshaping of how culture, commerce, and conversation flow online.
 The question for every brand is no longer “How do we grow our followers?” but rather “How do we create content that earns attention in an interest-driven world?”

 Happy branding :)